 The FDA has identified the Bard Halo One recall as Class I, the most serious type of recall.
-The FDA is warning health professionals and patients that use of these devices may cause serious injuries or death.
+The FDA is warning health professionals and patients that the use of these devices may cause serious injuries or death.

 Can I sue Bard for injury or wrongful death caused by the Halo One Thin-Walled Guiding Sheath?

-Yes, it is possible you may have the right to sue Bard Peripheral Vascular Inc. (Bard) for injury or wrongful death associated with use of the company’s Halo One Thin-Walled Guiding Sheath (Halo One) during a diagnostic or interventional procedure.
+Yes, it is possible you may have the right to sue Bard Peripheral Vascular Inc. (Bard) for injury or wrongful death associated with the use of the company’s Halo One Thin-Walled Guiding Sheath (Halo One) during a diagnostic or interventional procedure.

 What if I am not sure if a Bard Halo One was Used during a procedure?